gaugup/DataScienceResources/README.md

 ## Ensembling
 - A Comprehensive Guide to Ensemble Learning [link](https://www.analyticsvidhya.com/blog/2018/06/comprehensive-guide-for-ensemble-models/)
 - Ensemble Methods in Machine Learning: What are They and Why Use Them? [link](https://towardsdatascience.com/ensemble-methods-in-machine-learning-what-are-they-and-why-use-them-68ec3f9fef5f)

+## Bias and exclusion in Machine learning
+- How to Recognize Exclusion in AI [linke](https://medium.com/microsoft-design/how-to-recognize-exclusion-in-ai-ec2d6d89f850)